In this post we take a deeper look at how Muscle Activation Techniques helped Bryson DeChambeau transform his golf and

 Many coaches still have golfers performing exercises that look like a golf swing.
 This is both unnecessary and may have a short term influence on the timing of the swing itself.

-Additionally, the greater the number of joints involved in an exercise, the greater the opportunity your CNS has to programme movement around weaker muscles.
+Additionally, the more joints involved in an exercise, the greater the opportunity your CNS has to programme movement around weaker muscles.

 That doesn’t mean the exercises you select shouldn’t directly relate to the golf swing however.
 It makes sense to assess the joint motions involved in the swing and include exercises that challenge those movements.

 Training in this way can also help to restore motion when it’s been lost.
 Something Bryson has made reference to before.